Below you will find step-by-step all information that may be useful to (prospect) contributors to our stamp or coin auction.

 The possibilities after an appraisal of your collection

 Prefer not to auction but a cash offer?
 That is of course also possible.
 The appraiser will be happy to advise you as best as possible so that you can make a well-considered decision.
 You often have to wait a while at an auction, but the net result is usually better.
 Selling in cash is of course faster, but usually gives a somewhat less net result.
 There is always the option of an interest-free advance as an intermediate form.
 Ultimately, we want your collection to achieve the highest possible result in the interests of both parties!

-The material that you give us for auction is then described on a confirmation of receipt.
+The material that you give us for auction is then described on an acknowledgment of receipt.
 In addition to your details, the agreements about the commission and the method of settlement are also recorded.
 As long as your submission is under the care of Rietdijk, it is automatically and free of charge all-risk insured.

 After completion and signing you will receive the original receipt.
-The copy will remain with the entry and will serve as a guideline for later processing into auction lots.
+The copy remains with the entry and forms the guideline for later processing into auction lots.
 Until then, your submission will be kept strictly separate from the others.

-The latest submission dates for the submission of material can be found on the overview page of the stamp auction as well as the coin auction.
+The latest submission dates for the submission of material can be found on the agenda page of the stamp auction as well as the coin auction.